dundonnm/SCOT/update_log.md

 update 3/17/23-nmd
 - notebook and sys file name changes, name changes in example dataset, updated tutorial

+update 5/8/23-nmd
+Cell 2: comptue_peaks - peak_times, peak_vals and peak_inds all now outputted as part of cont_dict
+Cells 3 and 4: peak_times, peak_vals and peak_inds all now operate through the cont_dict dictionary, also updates to remove_point, add_point and meap_dat, adjust_peak_amp and meap_dat_cell3 functions
+adding pickle_save funtion.
+Cell 5 now exports a pickled cont_dict in addition to a csv, to allow a project to be reopened later adding Cell 1A to allow people to save progress at any time updated load_acq and loadem functions to allow import of a pickled cont_dict (.scot file)

 - desired future fixes:
-some kind of tkinter "kill all / close all" that can be called in Cell 1, might help with loading issues some way of making functions of the text in Cells 3 and 4, which make the notebook very long Cell 1 very buggy, need to restart kernel a lot...
+some kind of tkinter "kill all / close all" that can be called in Cell 1, might help with loading issues some way of masking functions of the text in Cells 3 and 4, which make the notebook very long Cell 1 very buggy, need to restart kernel a lot... pickle file is massive... any way to compress? or other option than pickle?
+Cells 3 and 4 probably aren't working optimally.
+Something not quite right with the

+if not plt.fignum_exists(1):
+        canvas.mpl_disconnect(cid)
+        canvas.mpl_disconnect(cidk)

+I don't think this command is actually doing anything.
+It would be nice to have this to execute certain functions (like a save) if people close the GUIs....